 You can order your board in a slew of colours, including electric pink and white, neon green and white, teal blue and white, black and white, or dessert, which has beige, white, dark brown, and green.

-You just bought your first cheap SUP board.
+You just bought your first SUP board.
 Now you’re curious how long you’ll have it.
-Given that costlier inflatable paddleboards have a lifespan of one to three years, if yours is inflatable but a bargain, expect maybe a year or two out of it, tops.
+Given that costlier inflatable paddleboards have a lifespan of 3 to 5 years, if yours is inflatable but a bargain, expect maybe 2-3 years.
+Maintaining and storing it properly will increase its lifespan.

 Whether you buy a top of the line board or start with an inexpensive model, properly learn how to use it.
 We have several good resources on this site as linked in the above section.